VIGOR : Visual Goal-In-Context Inference for Unified Humanoid Fall Safety

 Fall Safety

 We evaluate our policy on fall mitigation tasks across diverse terrains.
-We start the robot in a default pose, and engage the policy once the robot has tilted past 20 degrees.
+We start the robot in a default pose, and engage the policy only after the robot tilts 20 degrees to test genuine fall recovery.

 Forward fall